 That’s a pretty disturbing thought.

-Extra ball: If you happen to have a Netflix account, check out the documentary of the match between AlphaGo and the reigning World champion of Go.
+Extra ball: If you’re interested, check out the documentary about the match between AlphaGo and the reigning World champion of Go.
 It’s fascinating.